TyckoLab/CloudASM/README.md

 ## Biology significance of CloudASM

-Important stuff
+Our laboratory has a long-standing expertise in studying allele-specific methylation.
+To make sure our pipeline avoids outputing false positives, we have implemented the following steps:

-- we filter out the reads where the confidence in the SNP letter is less than 30
+- we filter out the reads where the confidence in the SNP nucleotide is lower than 30 (variable `SNP_SCORE`)
-- we remove CpGs from the context file where the C or G overlap with the SNP
+- we remove CpGs from the context file where the C or G overlap with a SNP found in the unfiltered list of variants identified by BisSNP
-- we remove all SNPs that are not within 500 bp of at least a CpG
+- We do not consider for ASM the SNPs that are not within 500 bp of at least a CpG

-DMR:
-3 significant ASM CpG in the same direction
-2 consecutive significant CpGs in the same direction at least 20% difference between the REF reads and the ALT reads and FDR < 0.05

-Bis-SNP reports SNPs in positive strand of the reference genome (it's NOT bisulfite-converted) Bismark reports in positive strand but it is bisulfite-converted, requiring careful hand

-From a biology standpoint, ASM can be calculated at the single CpG level (ASM CpG) or across a region (ASM DMR).
-Our pipeline uses criteria on both to output what we consider biologicaly-relevant ASM.
-All biological parameters relevant to ASM can be customized through the following variables:
-- `GENOME`: the reference genome to be used in alignment.
-It can be either `hg19` or `GRCh38`.
-- `DMR_EFFECT`: the minimum effect size in terms of methylation percentage between allele A and allele B of a variant.
-- `CPG_COV`: the minimum coverage of each CpG in a given allele.
-- `CPG_PER_DMR`: the minimum number of CpGs per allele and the minimum number of CpGs per variant with ASM in the same direction.
-- `CONSECUTIVE_CPG`: the minimum number of CpGs with significant ASM in the same direction, in a given ASM DMR.
-- `SNP_SCORE`: the minimum score in ASCII required for SNP nucleotides in a read.
-If the score is too low, we could not tell which allele is included in the read.

-The pipeline is designed to run the following steps sequentially:

-1. Create a bisulfite-converted genome from the reference genome that was chosen.
-1. Unzip fastq files and split them into smaller files.
-1. Trim each pair of fastq files
-1. Align each pair of fastq files
-1. Merge BAM files per chromosome and prepare them for variant calling.
-1. Net methylation calling
-1. 1
+To catch a "true positive" phenomenon of allele-specific methylation, we use two types of calculation:

+1. single CpG level ASM ("CpG ASM") where we estimate if there is ASM on a CpG that is at least 5x covered on both alleles.
+We use a cut-off p-value of 0.05 on an exact Fisher's test.
+2. ASM over a region delimited by CpGs that are found on the same reads as the SNP.
+The region is delimited by two CpGs showing ASM, must contain at least 3 CpGs (variable `CPG_PER_DMR`), must have at least 2 consecutive CpGs with ASM in the same direction (variable `CONSECUTIVE_CPG`), must have an effect size of at least 20% between the two allele (variable `DMR_EFFECT`).
+The effect size is the difference in methylation percentage between the two alleles calculated across all CpGs in the DMR.
+We use a p-value of 0.05 on a Wilcoxon test.

 ## Pipeline overview

 The pipeline follows these steps:

-1.
+1. Create a bisulfite-converted genome from the reference genome that was chosen.
-2. Unzip fastq files and trim them in 12M-row fastq files.
+2. Unzip fastq files and split them into smaller files.
-3. Trim and align each pair of fastq files.
-Split the output BAM file in chromosome-specific BAM files.
+3. Trim each pair of fastq files
+4. Align each pair of fastq files
-4. Merge all BAM files per chromosome.
-Remove duplicates.
-Perform net methylation.
+5. Merge BAM files per chromosome and prepare them for variant calling.
-5. Perform SNP calling.
-6. Compute allele-specific methylation.
+6. Net methylation calling
+7. Re-calibration of BAM files
+8. Variant calling
+9. Allele-specific methylation calling

+Note that the user can choose the reference genome to align the bisulfite-converted reads.
+The script automatically fetches the correct database of variants for the reference genome that is selected.

 ## Bioinformatics packages used in CloudASM